What is Resource Capacity Planning in Project Management?

 Improved Project Management and Resource Allocation

-By having a clear understanding of the required skills for upcoming projects through a skills gap analysis, businesses can take proactive measures to fill these gaps, whether through workforce training and development or hiring new talent.
+By having a clear understanding of the required skills for upcoming projects through a skill gap analysis, businesses can take proactive measures to fill these gaps, whether through workforce training and development or hiring new talent.

 This prevents shortages of the right resources, reducing the need for last-minute, expensive hiring measures.